21 invoice finance costs you can avoid

 Bad debt protection

-This is almost always an additional cost, so you will want to clarify if it’s included in the service fee along with credit control, or as a stand alone cost.
+This is almost always an additional cost, so you’ll want to clarify if it’s included in the service fee along with credit control, or as a stand-alone cost.

 Discount charge/debtor day charge/interest

 It can go by several names but works the same way as bank interest usually would and is calculated as a small daily percentage of your base rate.
-Essentially, you’re being charged interest on the amount you borrow against your invoices.
+Essentially, you’re being charged interest on the amount you borrow against your invoice value.